News and events

 The event will run using Microsoft Teams, an online conferencing platform.
 Information on joining the event will be sent out in advance, along with guidance to help you with using the software.

-The one day event will consist predominantly of 10 minute talks plus Q&A, as well as a keynote presentation and the annual Sir John Burnett Memorial Lecture.
+The one day event will consist primarily of 10 minute talks plus Q&A, as well as a keynote presentation, given by Craig Bennett, CEO of The Wildlife Trusts and the annual Sir John Burnett Memorial Lecture, given by Rosie Hails, Director of Nature and Science at The National Trust.

 The announcement of the winners and runners up in the NBN Awards for Wildlife Recording will also be a highlight of the day.